AdobeDocs/workfront.en/help/manage-work/projects/manage-projects/communicate-with-project-team-members.md

 ## Send updates to Project Team members and others

 You can send project updates to team members and to other users that might not be part of the project team.
-All users must have an active `Workfront` account.
-The update is sent as a notification in `Workfront`.
+All users must have an active Workfront account.
+The update is&nbsp;sent as a notification in Workfront.

 1. Go to a project from which you want to send updates to other users.
 1. (Optional and conditional) If the users you want to send updates to are not on the project team, add them to the project team.